General of the Army (United States): Ranks senior to General of the Army

-The rank of General of the Armies is senior to General of the Army, and the rank by this name has been bestowed on only three officers in U.S. history.
-In 1919, John J. Pershing was promoted to General of the Armies for his services in World War I. In 1976, during the United States Bicentennial, George Washington was posthumously promoted to this rank for his service as the first commanding general of the United States Army.
-In 2022, Ulysses S. Grant was posthumously promoted to the rank of General of the Armies to celebrate 200 years since his birth.
-In 1903, retroactive to 1899, George Dewey was promoted to Admiral of the Navy, a rank equated to that of a five-star admiral.
-The promotion of Admiral Dewey is the only time an Admiral of the Navy has been named and the rank ceased to exist after his death.
+The rank of General of the Armies is senior to General of the Army and has been bestowed on only three officers in U.S. history.
+In 1919, John J. Pershing was promoted to General of the Armies for his services in World War I.

-Section 7 of Public Law 78-482 read: "Nothing in this Act shall affect the provisions of the Act of September 3, 1919 (41 Stat.
+In 1944, when Congress authorized the creation of the five-star grade of General of the Army, a provision was added to the law doing so that stated, "Nothing in this Act shall affect the provisions of the Act of September 3, 1919 (41 Stat.
 283: 10 U.S.C.
 671a), or any other law relating to the office of General of the Armies of the United States."

-George Washington was posthumously promoted to the rank of General of the Armies on 15 March 1978 by Secretary of the Army Clifford Alexander.
-In relation to America's bicentennial celebration, Congress passed legislation on 19 January 1976 urging Washington's promotion and President Gerald Ford approved it in October 1976, but historians found that Congressional and Presidential actions were not enough, and that the Army had to issue orders to make the promotion official.
-According to Public Law 94-479, General of the Armies of the United States is established as having "rank and precedence over all other grades of the Army, past or present."
+In 1976, during the United States Bicentennial, Congress conferred a promotion upon George Washington to the rank of General of the Armies of the United States.
+With the bicentennial approaching, Congress passed legislation urging Washington's promotion for his service as the first commanding general of the United States Army on 19 January 1976.
+President Gerald Ford approved the promotion in October, but historians found that congressional and presidential actions were not enough and that the Army had to issue orders to make the promotion official.
+The promotion was conferred by Secretary of the Army Clifford Alexander on 13 March 1978.
+According to Public Law 94-479, Washington is established as having "rank and precedence over all other grades of the Army, past or present."
 Thus, Washington will always be the most senior general of the United States.

-During his lifetime, Washington was appointed a general in the Continental Army during the Revolutionary War, and a three-star lieutenant general in the Regular Army during the Quasi-War with France.
+In 2024, Ulysses S. Grant was posthumously promoted to the rank of General of the Armies to celebrate 200 years since his birth.
+Congress authorized the promotion as part of the 2023 National Defense Authorization Act, which was signed into law on 23 December 2022.
+The promotion was officially conferred on 19 April 2024 with the same rank and precedence as Pershing, upholding the standard that Washington would permanently remain the army's highest-ranking officer.

+In 1903, retroactive to 1899, George Dewey was promoted to Admiral of the Navy, a rank equivalent to that of a five-star admiral.
+The promotion of Admiral Dewey is the only time an Admiral of the Navy has been named and the rank ceased to exist after his death.